 Posted by Willy Franzen on October 5, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 I’ll fess up to it… I watch Storage Wars.
 How can you not enjoy a show where people make exorbitant bids for other people’s junk and then find out whether they won big or overpaid?
 Isn’t part of the American Dream finding treasure in someone else’s trash?
 I don’t know where they get the valuations on some of this stuff, but who cares if the “value” of all of the world’s antiques and collectibles is greater than the total amount of money in the world?
 (I’m making this up, but I’m convinced it’s true.)
 If you really want to make money from storage units, you’re better off owning them–or helping their owners market them.
 That’s what SpareFoot.
 They’re an Austin, TX based company that “has the largest inventory of storage units on the web” and allows you to “search by location, price, unit size and amenities.”